RiyaDev22/AcmeBankApp/README.md

         - Date of Birth (YYYY-MM-DD): '**2001-04-17**'
         - Postcode: '**E15 5DP**'
         - What is the manufacturer of the first car you owned or drove?: '**Toyota**'
 - If all these have been done correctly, It should display the accounts you have.
-Select which account you want selected and then the
+Select which account you want selected and then the options given to that account will be displayed
 ### Create a Customer account
 - Input in the your customer details
     - The details are as follows